Welcome to the new Valley Community Council Website

 News & Events

-Notice is hereby given that the audit for the year ended 31 March 2017 was completed on 18 September 2017 and the accounts are now available for inspection by local electors in accordance with Section 29 of the Public Audit (Wales) Act 2004. [ Click Here for more details ]
+Notice is hereby given that the audit for the year ended 31 March 2018 was completed on 27 September 2018 and the accounts are now available for inspection by local electors in accordance with Section 29 of the Public Audit (Wales) Act 2004. [ further details ]

 Valley Village History